Pfcpi/Majlis/whatisLeft.md

 # Tasks:
-## Ajouter rapport

-- email for student

 ## AjouterPv

 - send a pdf attachement to present members of the pvs created.

 ## Archive page

+- send the student it own pv.

 - pv: